tearoom1/kirby-meta-kit/README.md

     'maxDescriptionLength' => 160,             // Max meta description length

-    // AI Prompts (optional - customize AI generation behavior) 'ai.prompt.title' => "Write a compelling meta title (30-65 characters) in {language} for the following content:\n\n{content}\n\nFocus on the main topic and include relevant keywords.
-Make it compelling and clickable for search results.
-The title MUST be between 30 and 65 characters long. {tone} Write ONLY the title, nothing else.\n\nTitle:", 'ai.prompt.description' => "Write a concise, engaging meta description (max 160 characters) in {language} for the following content:\n\n{content}\n\nFocus on the main topic and include relevant keywords.
-Make it compelling for search results. {tone} Write ONLY the description, nothing else.\n\nDescription:",
+    // AI Prompts (optional - customize AI generation behavior) 'ai.prompt.title' => "Write a clear, direct meta title (30-65 characters) in {language} for the following content:\n\n{content}\n\nAvoid marketing clichés like 'Discover', 'Unlock', 'Explore'.
+Be specific and factual.
+Focus on what the page is actually about. {tone} Write ONLY the title, nothing else.\n\nTitle:", 'ai.prompt.description' => "Write a clear, informative meta description (max 160 characters) in {language} for the following content:\n\n{content}\n\nAvoid marketing clichés like 'Discover', 'Unlock', 'Explore'.
+Be direct and specific.
+Describe what the page actually contains. {tone} Write ONLY the description, nothing else.\n\nDescription:",

     // Feature Toggles
     'sitemap.enabled' => true,                 // Enable/disable sitemap generation